DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-view.md

 Field | Type | Description
 ------|------|------------
 tableRow | [TableRow](#table-row) | Specifies a table row
-selected | Boolean | Specifies if a row is selected children | ReactElement | A markup to be placed into the row style? | Object | Styles that should be applied to the root row element
+children | ReactElement | A markup to be placed into the row style? | Object | Styles that should be applied to the root row element